ZhikangNiu/encodec-pytorch/README.md

 - support warmup scheduler in training.
 - support the test script to test the model.
 - support tensorboard to monitor the training process.
-- support the 48khz model, thanks [@leoauri](https://github.com/leoauri).
+- support the 48khz model, thanks [@leoauri](https://github.com/leoauri) in https://github.com/ZhikangNiu/encodec-pytorch/pull/22.
+- support slurm training, thanks [@leoauri](https://github.com/leoauri). in https://github.com/ZhikangNiu/encodec-pytorch/pull/22.
-- support slurm training, thanks [@leoauri](https://github.com/leoauri).
-You can find all the training scripts in scripts folder
+- support loss balancer, thanks [@leoauri](https://github.com/leoauri). in https://github.com/ZhikangNiu/encodec-pytorch/pull/22.
+- You can find all the training scripts in scripts folder

 ## Enviroments
 The code is tested on the following environment: